derektypist/working-tribute-page/README.md

 # Derek Dhammaloka Tribute Page (Working Version)

 Welcome to my tribute page.
 The purpose of this project is to provide a tribute page of myself.
 It is a working version of [Tribute Page](https://derektypist.github.io/tribute-page).
+It is done in the same way as Tribute Page, except that the **working version** can have multiple links.
+For example, Links to GitHub and LinkedIn.

 ## UX